aminsg/Wireguard/README.md

 --------------------------------------------------------------------------------------------------------

 ![R (4)](https://github.com/Azumi67/Wireguard/assets/119934376/ec77e178-ae28-4e17-bb83-61be890e330f) **FEATURES**
-- This is a modified version of the original WGDashboard.
+- This is a modified version of the original [WGDashboard](https://github.com/donaldzou/WGDashboard)
 - There is a limit function for the volume of traffic based internet.
 [Based on Total Sent data]
 - There is date and time [ I couldn't find a workable way to make it working with date only just yet, i can seperate them but it is not necessary ].
 - There is a Wireguard tunnel script based on [udp2raw](https://github.com/wangyu-/udp2raw) [ipv4/ipv6] written specifically for this project.